 The offence provision has extraterritorial jurisdiction that is not restricted to application against Australian nationals or persons residing in Australia.
 Foreign nationals can be prosecuted if proceeds of a crime are dealt with in Australia or the conduct which constitutes the relevant indictable predicate offence is an Australian Commonwealth, State or Territory offence.

-Proceeds of Crime Act 2002 (Cth)
+POCA (Cth)

 As of 1 January 2003, the AFP and the CDPP have been empowered under POCA to seek restraining, forfeiture or freezing orders in relation to property suspected of being connected with a criminal offence.